joedefen/rungs/README.md

   -n, --dry-run  do NOT do anything
 ```
 Thus, you can:
-* provide the names of the menus to run them.
 * run `rung -e` to edit the configuration file.
 * run `rung` with no arguments to given a menu of all the defined menus.
+* provide the name specifiers of the menus to run them; each name spec can match:
+  * exactly,
+  * case independent exactly (if unique),
+  * or case independent substring match but only at word boundaries (if unique); e.g., for the menus, `['edit-rung-config', 'example', 'eos-update']`:
+    * these name specs would find a menu:  'edit', 'ex', 'EOS-', 'EOS-UPDATE'
+    * these name specs would NOT: 'date', 'e'.